Diving and marine conservation in Thailand

 There is a fully equipped kitchen and dining area – however many volunteers are pleased to find that eating out can often be cheaper and easier.
 There are many local restaurants, all supplying excellent local and international food at very cheap prices.
 Some are even on the beach!

-- Make the most of life on the exciting island of Koh Phangan, which boasts gorgeous beaches, excellent hiking, great diving and a lively social life
+- Make the most of life on the exciting island of Koh Phangan, which boasts gorgeous beaches, excellent hiking, great diving and a lively social life.

 Whyshould I do this?

-Janina and Eike founded this marine conservation and research facility in 2011.
+Janina and Eike founded this project in 2011.
 A lovely couple with witty sense of humour, they both speak English, Spanish and German, with a bit of Thai thrown in for good measure.
 Janina studied Educational Sciences in Germany, and had extensive experience in adult education before she started managing volunteer flow and pretty much everything else on this project.
 Eike studied Marine Biology and has a long history of volunteering in animal rescue organisations, before he moved into coral reef ecology.
 His claim is that this move was for the simple reason that corals don’t bite.
 No matter what your background is, they will be able to impress you with their vast knowledge of nearly everything (or at least point you to the appropriate book), and will make your stay unforgettable.
 They also know where you can get Bangers and Mash, should you ever get homesick.